thomas-haslwanter/statsintro/rst/statsAdvanced.rst

   * Extensive unit tests to ensure correctness of results
   * Many more models and extensions in development

+A first introduction to statistical modeling, as well as some examples, are presented in chapter Statistical Models.

 PyMC: Bayesian Statistics and Monte Carlo Markov Modeling
 =========================================================